hphelion/documentation/moonshot/prepare.releasenotes.md

 ###Known issues in 1.0 release### {#known-issues}

-The following are the known issues for HP Cloud OS for Moonshot 1.0.
+The following are the known issues for HP Helion Cloud OS for Moonshot 1.0.

 ####Installation####